kubernetes-sigs/lws/keps/511-partition-update/README.md

     // new code, to implement lws partition update lwsPartition = getLwsPartition(lws)
-    partition = max(partition, lwsPartition)

-    // That means Partition moves in one direction to make it simple. return min(partition, currentPartition)
+    return max(lwsPartition, partition)
 }
 ```

-During a rolling update, the `partition` field updated to the leader sts will not be smaller than `lwsPartition`, which keeps the groups smaller than `lwsPartition`will not be updated.
+During a rolling update, the `partition` field updated to the leader sts will not be smaller than `lwsPartition`, which keeps the groups smaller than `lwsPartition` will not be updated.

-#### lws webhook
-We need to set default value of `Spec.RolloutStrategy.RollingUpdateConfiguration.Partition` to `0` in the lws webhook.
+Next, The conditions which indicates whether the rolling update is completed need to be updated.
+The previous logic was that before all replicas were modified, `UpdateInProgress` is true.
+Now update to before all replicas whose index no less than `lwsPartition` are modified.
+The `Available` Condition is set to `True` when all replicas whose index no less than `lwsPartition` are updated and at least the minimum available replicas are up and running.

 ### Test Plan